 While neither of these are a diagnosable disorder or officially catalogued, the symptoms are becoming more and more prevalent.

-The most common signs of Covid Fatigue include: avoiding the news, hypoarousal – a decrease in your body’s normal response to stimuli, hyperarousal – an increase in your body’s response to stimuli, frequent mood swings, irritability when faced with an obstacle caused by COVID-19, and an inability to sleep due to overthinking.
+The most common signs of covid fatigue include: avoiding the news, hypoarousal – a decrease in your body’s normal response to stimuli, hyperarousal – an increase in your body’s response to stimuli, frequent mood swings, uncharacteristic irritability when faced with an obstacle, and an inability to sleep due to overthinking.
 It is common to rotate through all these symptoms in a short period.
 It is also common to feel lonely but to paradoxically also want to be alone for much of the time.
 Managing Covid fatigue is crucial in helping manage mental health more generally.

-Coronanxiety is the fear of the virus, distorted perspective and intolerance of uncertainty that can result in responses most commonly associated with Generalised Anxiety Disorder and Obsessive Compulsive Disorder.
+Coronanxiety is the fear of the virus, distorted perspective and intolerance of uncertainty that can result in responses most commonly associated with Generalised Anxiety Disorder.

 The most common signs and symptoms

-Basic neuroscience: why so many of us are experiencing similar feelings, thoughts and behaviours
+Basic neuroscience to help us understand why so many of us are experiencing similar feelings, thoughts and behaviours

-Learning to tune into the thoughts, feelings and behaviours
+Learning to tune into thoughts, feelings and behaviours

 Six rapid emotion regulation techniques